 To ensure local communities can alert us to any overlooked problems or inconveniences after they occur, procedures are in place to manage any grievances.
 In all of our affiliates, complaints are acknowledged, analyzed and handled by our local teams.
 Special efforts are made to ensure vulnerable populations have easy access to these mechanisms while taking into account the local situation.

-Making a sustainable contributing to local social and economic development
+Making a lasting contribution to local social and economic development

-Wherever we operate, we are committed to contributing to the socio-economic and human development of our host regions.
+Wherever we operate, we strive to contribute to the socio-economic development of our host regions.
 We notably take part in development programs that focus on forming partnerships and strengthening local skills, and work with local institutions and organizations to ensure the sustainability of projects.
 Through all of our initiatives, we take care not to overstep our remit with respect to the local authorities and to partner with NGOs with experience on the ground.

-Similarly, we take part in initiatives that help improve the ability of local individuals and organizations to independently plan their sustainable and lasting development.
+Similarly, we take part in initiatives that help improve the ability of local individuals and organizations to independently steer their socio-economic development over the long-term.
 Our expertise is based on our community development teams' continuous professional training in areas such as project organization, targets and objectives, and performance indicators.

 To quantify our strategy and measure its effectiveness, we track our initiatives using performance indicators and publish the results in an annual report.
 These indicators have been refined since 2013, with particular attention given to effective dialogue, impact management, social and economic development projects, and access to energy.